BatisteAll/ros2_ws_training2.bis/README.md

     * TOPIC: /joint_trajectory_controller/controller_state
     * MSG TYPE: control_msgs/msg/JointTrajectoryControllerState
     * ECHO: ros2 topic echo /joint_trajectory_controller/controller_state control_msgs/msg/JointTrajectoryControllerState --field reference
+* this node is related to an action server, if the feedback needs to be printed, then the node needs to be spinning
+    * to know more about the spin func: https://docs.ros2.org/foxy/api/rclpy/api/init_shutdown.html

 #### controlMsg2jointMsg_pubSub.py
 * Convert /joint_trajectory_controller/controller_state to sensor_msgs/msg/JointState